meg-gutshall/revealing-rails-magic-with-enums/pages/04-back-it-up.md

 ## Rails

 Rails is a web application development framework written in the Ruby programming language.
-It is opinionated software that encourages "The Rails Way."
+It is opinionated software that encourages **The Rails Way**.

 The Rails philosophy includes two major guiding principles:

-- Don't Repeat Yourself
+- **Don't Repeat Yourself**
-- Convention Over Configuration
+- **Convention Over Configuration**

 <!--
 RAILS